bhawnasaini350/online-sales-project/README.md

 So , we will be going through some of the analysis in this online shop customers sales.
 As you must have seen the value in columns , most of them are in numbers.
 So what we will do is to convert those numerical columns to Categorical columns for better understanding.

-Here's a line-by-line explanation of your code:
+Here's a line-by-line explanation of my code:

 ---